nninjn/ProF/README.md

 # ProF: Provable Fairness Repair for Deep Neural Networks

 This repository contains the code and scripts for the paper "Provable Fairness Repair for Deep Neural Networks", accepted in ASE 2025.
+It also includes the supplementary materials of the paper.

 ## Project Structure
 ```